 The Benefits of Conducting a Heuristic Evaluation

-There are many usability tests your company can conduct.
-However, heuristic evaluations provide unique insights that can play a major role in the success of your website or app.
+There are many usability tests you can conduct.
+However, heuristic evaluations provide unique insights that play a major role in the success of your website or app.

 Additionally, they can be much more cost-effective and efficient compared to other testing methods.